qwolilowp/Z_TENNOT_IU/README.md

 To test the button matrix one can use a simple muilt oszillator WebAudio synth.
 The checkbox enables or disables the internal playback.
 The selection is not part if the presets, since user interactio is forced by the WebAudio implementation.

 ### Sound
-Use the Pulldown to change the charcteristic of all oscillators.
+Use the pulldown label "Waveform" to change the charcteristic of all oscillators.
+Use the pulldown labeled "Filtertype" to change the filter chraacteristic of all active filters.
+Input Q Factor (0.0001 - 1000.0) of all filters and input the cutoff / center frequency of the filter.

 ### Gesture mapping
-The mapping of the gesture values (through Channelaftertouch and Note Velocity) is as follwos:
+The mapping of the gesture values is as follwos:

 Movement/Gesture | MIDI | internal Synth
 -------- | -------- | --------